Home

 At the wharf before the Honda Bay Island Hopping Tour

-Honda Bay Island Hopping Tour (Puerto Princesa, Palawan)
+Honda Bay Island Hopping Tour for Couple Travelers [Puerto Princesa, Palawan]

 Our Journey

 We were already up a short moment after the morning sunshine began piercing the clouds.
-We had quick breakfast and, afterwards, we immediately prepared for the arrival of our guide.
-Our group boarded a van and left the city proper, taking the main road going to the wharf.
+We had a quick breakfast and, afterward, we immediately prepared for the arrival of our guide.
+Our group boarded a van and left the city proper, taking the main road that leads to the wharf.
 We made a brief stop to rent aqua shoes and snorkels (Php250 per person) and then proceeded to the wharf.
 We were informed by our guide that our boat has not yet arrived, so we still have to wait for it.

 Other options on how to get to Honda Bay